captionpoint/captionpoint-plays/template/HOMES-POIROT-scratch.md

 ---

 ## POIROT:
 But why?
 The woman confessed, the mystery is over.

+---

+## HASTINGS:
-HASTINGS Damn you, Poirot, can’t you see she’s innocent?
+Damn you, Poirot, can’t you see she’s innocent?

 ---